-- 10. During 2003, the following activities were carried out within the programme: - 5th Regional Course on Conservation and Management of Immovable Cultural Heritage, Mombasa, Kenya, 25 August 14 November 2003 - 5th Directors Seminar, Mombasa, Kenya 10 14 November 2003 - 4th Regional Thematic Seminar, "Cadres Législatifs de la Conservation du Patrimoine Culturel Immobilier ", Ouagadougou, Burkina Faso, 13 - 17 October 2003 - Workshop on Documentation and Inventory of Dry Stone Structures, Gaborone, Botswana, 2 22 July 2003 - Research Project on Legal Guidance for the Conservation of Immovable Cultural Heritage in Anglophone Countries - 1st Technical Course on Documentation and Inventory of Immovable Cultural Heritage, Bafoussam, Cameroon, 30 June 25 July 2003 - National Seminar on Culture and Development, Lilongwe, Malawi, 22 24 July 2003 - National Seminar on the Preventive Conservation of Historic Buildings and their Collections, Mombasa, Kenya, 17 28 November 2003 - Publication of the third AFRICA 2009 Newsletter (English and French) - Email newslist - Database of professionals part of the AFRICA 2009 network - Continued production of promotional material for the programme including posters and the AFRICA 2009 exhibition - Six regional professionals were sponsored to attend the ICOMOS General Assembly in Victoria Falls, Zimbabwe as well as a pre-conference meeting in Kimberly, South Africa - 3 regional professionals were given scholarships to attend international courses at ICCROM (Urban Conservation and Stone Conservation) - 2 former participants of the 3rd Regional Course were give scholarships to study for a masters degree from the University of Zimbabwe in the field of Heritage Resource Management - 1 regional professional was given an internship to work for the 1st Technical Course held in Bafoussam, Cameroon - 1 former participant of the 4th Regional Course (from Burkina Faso) was invited to contribute to a conservation project in northern Ghana - Computers and other equipment were distributed to some institutions in the region - Advice was given to the National Heritage Trust of Mauritius on draft heritage legislation being proposed in that country - Meeting to review the 2002 Regional Course and plan the 2003 Regional Course, Grenoble, France, 11 13 March 2003 - Steering Committee Meeting 10, Lilongwe, Malawi, 29 31 January 2003 (held over from 2002) - Steering Committee Meeting 11, Yaoundé, Cameroon, 4 6 June 2003 - Steering Committee Meeting 12, Mombasa, Kenya, 12 November 2003 (extraordinary meeting held during Directors Seminar) - Steering Committee Meeting 13, Ouagadougou, Burkina Faso, 15 17 December 2003.
+- 4th Regional Thematic Seminar, Cadres Législatifs de la Conservation du Patrimoine Culturel Immobilier, Ouagadougou, Burkina Faso, 13 - 17 October 2003 - 5th Regional Thematic Seminar, Sustainable Tourism and Immovable Cultural Heritage, Osogbo, Nigeria, 26 29 October 2004 - Workshop on Documentation and Inventory of Dry Stone Structures, Gaborone, Botswana, 2 22 July 2003 - Regional Meeting on the Future of the Southern African Rock Art Project (SARAP), Lilongwe, Malawi, 14 18 April 2004 - Meeting on Modern Heritage for Africa, 4 7 March 2004 (in partnership with the World Heritage Centre) - Research Project on Legal Guidance for the Conservation of Immovable Cultural Heritage in Anglophone Countries - Research Project on the Creation of a Database for Immovable Cultural Heritage in Sub-Saharan Africa. - 1st Technical Course on Documentation and Inventory of Immovable Cultural Heritage, Bafoussam, Cameroon, 30 June 25 July 2003 - 2nd Technical Course on the Documentation and Inventory of Immovable Cultural Heritage, South Africa, 5 30 July 2004 - National Seminar on Culture and Development, Lilongwe, Malawi, 22 24 July 2003 - National Seminar on the Preventive Conservation of Historic Buildings and their Collections, Mombasa, Kenya, 17 - 28 November 2003 - National Seminar on GIS based Computerised Documentation and Inventory, Livingstone, Zambia, 17 - 22 May 2004 - Publication of the third and fourth AFRICA 2009 Newsletters in English and French, issue 4 with a special theme of sites related to the slave trade. - Email newslist - Database of professionals that are part of the AFRICA 2009 network - Continued production of promotional material for the programme including posters and the AFRICA 2009 exhibition

+- Six regional professionals were funded to attend the ICOMOS General Assembly in Victoria Falls, Zimbabwe as well as a pre-conference meeting in Kimberly, South Africa - Four regional professionals were given scholarships to attend international courses at ICCROM (Urban Conservation, Wood Conservation, and Stone Conservation) - Two former participants of the 3rd Regional Course were give scholarships to study for a masters degree from the University of Zimbabwe in the field of Heritage Resource Management - One regional professional was given an internship to work for the 1st Technical Course held in Bafoussam, Cameroon - One former participant of the Fourth Regional Course (from Burkina Faso) was invited to contribute to a conservation project in northern Ghana. - One professional from Cameroon was given an exchange grant to study conservation of dry stone construction at Great Zimbabwe - One cultural heritage professional from the Democratic Republic of Congo was given a travel scholarship by AFRICA 2009 to attend a meeting at UNESCO on conservation issues in that country. - Computers and other equipment were distributed to some institutions in the region - Advice was given to the National Heritage Trust of Mauritius on draft heritage legislation being proposed in that country - Meeting to Review the 2002 Regional Course and Plan the 2003 Regional Course, Grenoble, France, 11 - 13 March 2003 - Meeting to Review the 2003 Regional Course and Plan the 2004 Regional Course, Grenoble, France, 2 - 4 March 2004 - Steering Committee Meeting 10, Lilongwe, Malawi, 29 31 January 2003 (held over from 2002) - Steering Committee Meeting 11, Yaoundé, Cameroon, 4 6 June 2003 - Steering Committee Meeting 12, Mombasa, Kenya, 12 November 2003 (extraordinary meeting held during Directors Seminar) - Steering Committee Meeting 13, Ouagadougou, Burkina Faso, 15 17 December 2003 - Steering Committee Meeting 14, Cape Town, South Africa, 13 16 May 2004